Physicslibrary/Threejs-VR-Sensors/README.md

 There are two versions of MLX90614: 3V and 5V.
 The 3V version is selected because Raspberry Pi GPIO are 3.3V logic levels and NOT 5V tolerant.<br>

-ALWAYS "sudo shutdown -h now", wait, and power off Raspberry Pi before wiring sensors to GPIO pins.<br>
+ALWAYS "sudo shutdown -h now", wait (eg. LED stop flashing, no hdmi signal), and power off Raspberry Pi before wiring sensors to GPIO pins.<br>

 Use Raspberry Pi website to identify pins: